 In some ways, Peter Pan may display narcissistic characteristics because he's motivated by his own needs and desires as he remains in a childlike state and resists growth and responsibility.
 However, diagnoses of mental health disorders are made by licensed mental health professionals based on individual evaluations.
 (So, it’s impossible to say if a character from fiction is a narcissist.)

-What mental disorder prevents you from growing up?
+What mental and personality disorder prevents you from growing up?

 There isn't one mental health disorder or condition that makes a person have a difficult time adjusting to adult life.
 If a person seems to fail to launch into adulthood, experiences developmental delays, or undergoes a personality change (such as acting childlike), reaching out for help from a licensed healthcare provider or mental health professional can be the best step to determine why and to find help and healing.